 2

-jimmikmik• 12 mo ago
+jimmikmik• 1 yr ago

 Also, don’t devalue future rookie picks.
 First time me and my friends got into a league we were all trading our future firsts like they were nothing.
 Some classes are much more valuable than others, but in general I almost never like trading away my own future firsts